Severance package: China

+Mainland China

-The severance payment in China shall be based on the number of years the employee has worked for the employer at the rate of one month salary for each full year worked.
+The severance payment in Mainland China shall be based on the number of years the employee has worked for the employer at the rate of one month salary for each full year worked.
 Any period of no less than six months but less than one year shall be counted as one year.
 The severance payment payable to an employee for any period of less than six months shall be one half of his/her monthly salary.

 If the monthly salary of an employee is higher than 3 times local average monthly salary where the employer is located, the rate for the severance payment to be paid shall be 3 times local average monthly salary and shall be for no more than 12 years.

 Where any employee obtains lump-sum compensation income (including economic compensation, living allowances and other subsidies granted by an employer) from the employer's termination of labor relationship with him/her, the part of the income which is no more than three times the average wage amount of employees in the local area in the previous year shall be exempt from individual income tax.

 The fraction of the compensation that exceeds 3 times the local annual average salary shall be taxed as individual income tax as follows:

 For those employees receiving a lump sum compensation, the lump sum can be considered as receiving monthly salaries in one time, and shall be allocated to a certain period in average amount.
 This average amount will be calculated dividing the lump sum by the service years with the current employer, and will be taxed as monthly salaries.
 For the number of service years with the current employer, the actual number of years should be considered.
 If the number of years is more than 12, only 12 will be considered.